political-advertising-replication/code-and-sample-data/README.md

 - For other publicly available datasets, we guide readers in the code to the website(s) where the data can be downloaded.

 [Build]
-- Slant Measure.ipynb (implement the slant measure from Gentzkow and Shapiro (2010) to transcribed advertising data).
+- Slant Measure.ipynb (implement the slant measure from Gentzkow and Shapiro (2010)).
 - Doc2Vec.ipynb (implement the Doc2Vec algorithm from Le and Mikolov (2014)).
 - Poll_Data_Cleaning.R (describes the procedure for cleaning the data from USC Dornsife / LA Times).
 - Voter_Pref_Construct.R (describes the procedure for deriving the daily-level independent variables for the voter preference analysis).